-The Brisbane Voice Clinic has Phonanium Acoustic Analysis Software and research standard recording equipment, for calibrated and precise measurements.
+The Brisbane Voice Clinic has research standard recording equipment and acoustic analysis software

 Our services include clinic appointments, tele-health and workplace visits (as scheduling allows).

-We are pleased to provide services for children aged 8 years + and for adults.
+We are pleased to provide services for children aged 6 years+ and for adults

 A: 2/1471 Sandgate Road, Nundah QLD 4012